Dry Rot Barrier Paint

 What is Dry Rot, how does Dry Rot spread, how to treat Dry Rot and other wood rots, how to prevent Dry Rot.

-Call our experts David, Kathy or Angela to discuss your house fungus on 01626 331351
+Call our experts David, Kathy or Angela to discuss your house fungus on 01626 872886

-Diagnose Rot
+Diagnose Rots - including Dry Rot

 1. Wet looking, dark, water stained timber, soft and damp to touch or probe - Wet rot symptom